ilitygergo/php-project/README.md

 #### Database

 Connect to the docker database with a program of your choice (I chose sql developer).
 The credentials can be found in the _env.example.php_ file.
-When you have a connection run the _uml/tables.sql_ SQL commands in the database to initialize the data.

 ---